The Digestive System

 Persons who suffer from food intolerance may suffer from weight loss and malnutrition if kept ignored.

 There are several causes why one does not produce enough enzymes or nothing at all.
 Most lactose intolerant persons do not produce enough lactase, hence by supplementing their diet with commercially available lactase enzyme they avoid suffering the symptoms (see Lactose Intolerance).
-On the other hand persons who had their pancreas removed may suffer symptoms because they may not be able to produce enough enzymes such as amylase, lipase and maltase amongst others (see Pancreatitis).
-Once again, today these enzymes are also available (see Products page).
+On the other hand persons who had their pancreas removed may suffer symptoms because they may not be able to produce enough enzymes such as amylase, lipase and maltase amongst others.